-AP source: Ponzi schemer Bernie Madoff dies in prison
+Ponzi schemer Bernie Madoff dies in prison at 82

-NEW YORK (AP) — Bernie Madoff, the financier who pleaded guilty to orchestrating a massive Ponzi scheme, died in a federal prison early Wednesday, a person familiar with the matter told The Associated Press.
+NEW YORK (AP) — Bernard Madoff, the infamous architect of an epic securities swindle that burned thousands of investors, outfoxed regulators and earned him a 150-year prison term, died in a federal prison early Wednesday.
 He was 82.

-Madoff died at the Federal Medical Center in Butner, North Carolina, apparently from natural causes, the person said.
-The person was not authorized to speak publicly and spoke to the AP on the condition of anonymity.
+Madoff’s death at the Federal Medical Center in Butner, North Carolina, was confirmed by his lawyer and the Bureau of Prisons.

 Last year, Madoff’s lawyers filed court papers to try to get him released from prison in the coronavirus pandemic, saying he had suffered from end-stage renal disease and other chronic medical conditions.
 The request was denied.